christinazhang/personal-website-4a/src/assets/notes/CS246/lecture-8.md

 ```

 You can throw anything you want

-* You don't have to throw objects
+- You don't have to throw objects
-* You can throw ints! (see exfib.cc, exfact.cc in the repository)
+- You can throw ints! (see `exfib.cc`, `exfact.cc` in the repository)

 **e.g.** Define your own excn classes

 ```c++
 class BadInput{};